Penumbra

 2020

-Collage on Museo Max Archival 250 gr Archival 250 gr
+Collage on Museo Max Archival 250 gr

 10 cm x 12 cm

-I have named Penumbra the uncertain but potent zone at the margins of a photographic image.
+I named Penumbra the uncertain but potent zone at the margins of a photographic image.
 During my research process, I examined hundreds of images illustrating the various volumes of the Latin American Encyclopedia El Tesoro de la Juventud.
 I then realized that the foreground, where the primary element is almost always centered, focused, and illuminated, has been a crucial representational strategy in the aesthetic canon.

 Therefore, I considered exploring the opposite: the blur, the margin, the element that appears by necessity, the shadow, the surplus, the “error,” the border: the penumbra.
 There, I began to find millimetric characters, subjects, and bodies that inhabit the everyday spaces in those images.
 Little by little, more and more appeared before me, and with this multiplication, what also emerged was the possibility of imagining a specific fiction: to build a series of sequences of shared gestures, something like a collective choreography where to link the commonality of these characters despite the difference of time and space they inhabit.